yiechen/Type-on-Strap/_posts/2018-06-30-Data-Backup-and-Workflow.md

 title: Data Management and Backup 2018
 feature-img: "assets/img/pexels/desk-nerd.jpeg"
 thumbnail: "assets/img/thumbnails/desk-nerd.jpeg"
-tags: [Test, Lorem, Ipsum]
+tags: [Blog, Photography, Workflow, Tips]
 excerpt_separator: <!--more-->
 ---

 Data loss is a very painful experience that unfortunately many of us go through at some point of our lives.
-It should not be like that!
+But it does not have to!
 <!--more-->
-I spend quite a bit of time advocating the need for a well-established workflow that incorporates solid backup strategies to prevent data loss.
+I spend quite a bit of time learning the need for a well-established workflow that incorporates solid backup strategies to prevent data loss.
 And during this process, I came across many different backup routines practiced by others, some of which I found to be downright scary.
 You have probably heard of horror stories of professional photographers losing their life’s work, or wedding photographers losing images of weddings that they were not able to deliver to their clients yet.

 It is one thing when you lose your personal data / photos and totally another when you are dealing with a client who paid you money.
 Sadly, for many of us, it seems like data loss has to take place in order for us to seriously consider a solid backup strategy and workflow.
 But it does not have to!
-I will walk you through two scenarios for establishing a good photography backup workflow: a low-cost and painless workflow for hobbyists, and a much more serious workflow for enthusiasts and professionals.
-For the second scenario, I will reveal my own backup strategy.
+I will walk through a scenario for establishing a good backup workflow: a serious workflow for enthusiasts and professionals.
+For this scenario, I will reveal my own backup strategy.

+You will notice that it will focus on photos and have a photography workflow's point of view, but it can be easily modified for any other kind of data.

 ## On Backup Workflow